-When I decided to study Mass Communication, professors were speculating about the mind-boggling array of new cable channels and the concept of “narrow-casting” in contrast to traditional broadcasting.
+When I decided to major in media communication, professors were speculating about the mind-boggling array of new cable channels and the concept of “narrow-casting” in contrast to traditional broadcasting.
 Viewing tastes were starting to become more divided for specialized marketing to niche demographics.

 Internet was still to come.
 Even email stayed in the workplace before we had computers in our homes, and smart phones were decades away.
 But the notion that an audience comprised exclusively of teens or golfers could be cherry-picked for targeted advertising had come to life.

 I think what attracted me to television was how cable programming could be directed to my particular interests.
 MTV seemed made for me!
 Later on, after we got computers at home many of us could even create our own digital media.
 But when reality TV took over my network, I left MTV along with the music.